AmviGitHub/DevOps/README.md

-# this is my first third practice repo
+# this is my third practice repo